EnviroDIY/ModularSensors/README.md

 ## <a name="ldeps"></a>Library Dependencies

-In order to support multiple functions and sensors, there are quite a lot of sub-libraries that this library is dependent on.  _Even if you do not use all of the modules, you must have all of the dependencies installed for the library itself to properly compile._
+In order to support multiple functions and sensors, there are quite a lot of sub-libraries that this library is dependent on.  _Even if you do not use the modules, you must have all of the dependencies installed for the library itself to properly compile._

 - [EnableInterrupt](https://github.com/GreyGnome/EnableInterrupt) - Administrates and handles pin change interrupts, allowing the logger to sleep and save battery.
 This also controls the interrupts for the versions of SoftwareSerial and SDI-12 linked below that have been stripped of interrupt control.
 Because we use this library, _you must always add the line ```#include <EnableInterrupt.h>``` to the top of your sketch._
 - AVR sleep library - This is for low power sleeping for AVR processors.
 (This library is built in to the Arduino IDE.)